Nuclear facilities in Iran: Arak

 In 2014, under the Joint Comprehensive Plan of Action, the Arak reactor was to be redesigned and deemed incapable of producing large amounts of weapons grade plutonium.
 This was to be achieved by modifying the calandria, a metal lattice which holds specialized tubes that contain the fuel assemblies and allow the heavy water to go through them, holding natural uranium fuel which is best suited to produce weapons-grade plutonium.
 The modification involved filling the tubes with cement and installing a newly designed core that would not operate on natural uranium.
 The new design would operate on low-enriched uranium and would allow the reactor the continued production of radio isotopes for medical purposes without making weapons-grade plutonium as a by-product.

 In January 2016, Iran reported that they had removed the original calandria from the core of the reactor, but Iranian officials stated that only the "cavities, and not its heart" had been filled with concrete.
 Also in January 2016, Iran propagated a photo-shopped image of the reactor completely filled with cement, even though it had explicitly refused to carry out such an action, and this caused great confusion as to what had been done.
 Despite the preventative procedures, in February, and again in November of that same year, Iran exceeded its allowed limit of stockpiled heavy water.
 Iran also transferred over 80 metric tonnes of Heavy Water beyond its borders to Oman, thereby maintaining control over these resources without technically breaching the agreement.

 In 2017, the facility was renamed the Khondab Heavy Water Research Reactor.
 In January 2019, the head of Iran’s Atomic Energy Organization (AEOI), Ali Akbar Salehi gave an interview on Iran’s Channel 4 TV in which he stated that Iran had covertly imported a second set of tubes, identical to those which were filled with cement, allowing Iran to build a duplicate of the original calandria for the Arak reactor.

 Iran notified the IAEA that it intended to bring the reactor online in 2026.

+On 19 June 2025, the site was hit in an Israeli air strike which ensured that Arak could not again be usable for nuclear development.

+On 27 March 2026, the facility was again hit in an Israeli air strike.